-The normal entry requirements are a degree or diploma deemed appropriate by the Faculty, and a minimum of five years' relevant experience in a business/industrial organisation.
-The Faculty may relax these requirements in exceptional cases.
+The normal entry requirements are a degree or diploma deemed appropriate by the Board of Studies, and a minimum of five years' relevant experience in a business/industrial organisation.
+The Board of Studies may relax these requirements in exceptional cases.